As classes began this week for most North Carolina public school systems, more than a million students sat down to lunch.

 For many districts, only some schools meet the criteria for CEP, a factor some feel could confuse students and parents.

 “If you have 10 schools and they all fall under the criteria, that’s great,” said Donnie Lynthacum, director of child nutrition for Montgomery County Schools.

 “But if you have 10 and only eight fall under the criteria, you have to figure out a way around that.
 Then those two schools would be affected differently,”

-Procuring good food
+Procuring good food for lunch

 Aside from CEP, schools can use other programs to make food planning easier.
 Montgomery County Schools use a fresh fruit and vegetable grant as well as the N.C.
 Procurement Alliance.

 NCPA, a voluntary purchasing organization, combines the buying power of multiple districts to streamline the procurement process and lower costs.
 Savings can range from 5%-21%, about $62,000 to $108,000 per district, or $8.15 million total annually, according to NCDPI.

 Asheboro City Schools use a contractor, Sodexo, to provide menu planning and employees such as nutritionists and cooks.

 “We’ve been with Sodexo for 25 plus years,” Spivey said.
 “We work together to place the order, pay them a per meal fee, and they provide the labor.
 The food service contractor comes with various guarantees of quality, so it may be easier for Asheboro than other districts.”

 Assistance with menu planning is key, as there are strict daily and weekly guidelines set by the USDA to be met for school meals for all grades.